 - 2 The token generated in step 1 will be expired after 4 hours, however Foglight for Container Management needs a permanent Kubernetes credential.
-So you need to create a service account with "cluster-admin" role, and then get the authorization code (not expired) of this service account to generate our permanent Kubernetes credential. - 1 Run the command oc project ct project-name>. - 2 Run the command oc create serviceaccount <service-account-name>.
-You can check if your service account has been created successfully using the command: kubectl get serviceaccounts - 3 Run the command oc serviceaccounts get-token <service-account-name>.
+So you need to create a service account with "cluster-admin" role, and then get the authorization code (not expired) of this service account to generate our permanent Kubernetes credential. - a Run the command oc project ct -name>. - b Run the command oc create serviceaccount <service-account-name>.
+You can check if your service account has been created successfully using the command: kubectl get serviceaccounts - c Run the command oc serviceaccounts get-token <service-account-name>.
 Then you will get a token <service-account-token> like below.
-Record this token for later use. - "eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJrdWJlcm5ldGVzL3NlcnZpY2VhY2NvdW50Iiwia3ViZXJuZXRlcy5pby9zZXJ2aWNlYWNjb3VudC9uYW1lc3BhY2UiOiJkZWZhdWx0Iiwia3ViZXJuZXRlcy5pby9zZXJ2aWNlYWNjb3VudC9zZWNyZXQubmFtZSI6Im9zLWFkb
+Record this token for later use.